top of page

 What is a honeypot?

-A honeypot serves as a cybersecurity mechanism crafted to divert cybercriminals from authentic targets by emulating an enticing attack surface.
+A honeypot serves as a digital lure, crafted to divert cybercriminals from authentic targets by emulating an enticing attack surface.
 Beyond this deterrent, they serve as repositories for intelligence, capturing the Tactics, Techniques, and Procedures (TTPs) as well as the methodologies employed by adversaries.

 Honeypot Servers Structure